 For quick reference, a quarter-percent sales tax is equivalent to an additional $0.25 for every $100 you spend.

 Will the City still need to issue bonds to renovate if this issue doesn’t pass?

 A team of city staff, consultants, steering committee members, and the city council have been considering the future of our recreation facilities for more than four years.
 And much like you do with your own finances, we have been putting money aside every year in our CIP knowing that something must be done with our current facilities.
-The City currently has $6 million available to use to start this project – whether the voters approve a new community center or if the IBFCC and MAC are renovated.
+The City currently has $6 million available to start this project – whether the voters approve a new community center or if the IBFCC and MAC are renovated.
 The current cost estimate to renovate is $20 million.
 That means the City will have to come up with $14 million to makes the necessary repairs and upgrades to these facilities.
-One way that the City has explored doing that is to issue maintenance and repair bonds, which do not require voter approval.
+One way that the City has explored doing that is to issue bonds.
+Since the bonds would be used for maintenance and repair, it does not require voter approval.